jhuckaby/PoolNoodle/README.md

 ]
 ```

-Your worker Plugin code should be a Node.js script that exports the following functions (all are optional):
+Your Worker Plugin code should be a Node.js script that exports the following functions (all are optional):

 ```js
 module.exports = {